 Staffing a Campus Social Media Team

 It’s a common illusion that a campus social media presence doesn’t cost anything.
 I’m here to tell you not to fall prey to that illusion, and explain what’s involved in building and staffing a higher ed social media team (including costs) so you know what you need to get started or get leadership support your need for additional resources.
-This post, along with two additional posts publishing in April and May, are excerpts from the upcoming revision to How to Manage Social Media in Higher Ed.
-You can download the current edition, then sign up to receive an advance copy of the updated version.
-(When I say updated, I mean at least 4x the length and 20 chapters, including some fantastic guest contributors.)
+This post, along with two additional posts publishing in April and May, are excerpts from Fundamentals of Social Media Strategy.

 I'm well aware that this post is being published as campuses consider furloughs and layoffs.
 Please don't dismiss it as something to think about "when things get back to normal."
-Staffing your social media team is more important now than ever, as Tony Dobies from West Virginia University recently shared.
+Staffing your social media team is more important now than ever.

 There are monetary and opportunity costs to maintaining a social media presence even if you never invest in paid advertising or promotion.
 And if you want to be successful, results are in large part a reflection of resources.
 We all want to be efficient, but if you want to design and execute a social media strategy that achieves your goals, you should be realistic about your available resources and plan to request more if the desired results require it.